 Finland is among the first welfare states in the world where a significant proportion of the population is aged.
 Aging population is and remains a big policy issue in Finland.
 [Please keep reading: article continues after data.]

-Most recently, a project was commissioned by the Prime Minister’s Office to examine reasons for the current situation and to offer policy advice for sustainable demographic development.
-In the Demographic Report that followed in 2021, experts’ recommendations included increasing the family-friendliness of society, investments to education and lifelong learning (particularly for men), higher employment rates for people aged 65-74, more net immigration and more tailored immigration policies.
+Most recently the Demographic Report (2021), commissioned by the Prime Minister’s Office, outlined policy advice for sustainable demographic development.
+Experts’ recommendations included increasing the family-friendliness of society, investments to education and lifelong learning (particularly for men), higher employment rates for people aged 65-74, more net immigration and more tailored immigration policies.
 These recommendations are largely in line with reforms that are already underway in Finland.

 - Read more: The Finnish pension system is robust and well-functioning, but it must prepare for future financial challenges (Finnish Centre for Pensions, September 2021)